nisicadmir/nodejs-typescript/tutorial-2.md

 };
 ```

-Now it is necessary to register this handler and we will register it on as follows.
-The handler needs to be 'lowered' as far as possible in the application after all routes and other middleware and handlers.
+Now it is necessary to register this handler and we will register it as follows.
+The handler needs to be 'lowered' as far as possible in the application after all routes and other middlewares and handlers.
 If we specify routes or middlewares after registration of `errorHandler` then the error handler will not catch exceptions which appear in those routes or middlewares.

 ```typescript
 app.use(errorHandler); // registration of handler